Azure/onboarding-guidance/Scenarios/PaaS/POC-Scenario-InternalBizAppMod.md

 ## Publish the Database into Azure SQL DB
 * From Visual Studio, Expand the project **Contoso.Expenses.Database**.
 * Click on the **seed.sql** file, and look at contents in the preview window.
-This file will get executed post-deployment and add test data to the database.
+  * Note: This file will get executed post-deployment and add test data to the database.

   ![Screenshot](/Images/AppMod-Pic-0118.png)